Map-Guided Curriculum Domain Adaptation and Uncertainty-Aware Evaluation for Semantic Nighttime Image Segmentation: Map-Guided Curriculum Domain Adaptation

 \subsection{Problem Formulation}

 MGCDA involves a source domain $\mathcal{S}$, an ultimate target domain $\mathcal{T}$, and an intermediate target domain $\dot{\mathcal{T}}$.
 In this work, $\mathcal{S}$ is daytime, $\mathcal{T}$ is nighttime, and $\dot{\mathcal{T}}$ is twilight time with an intermediate level of darkness between $\mathcal{S}$ and $\mathcal{T}$.
+These domains are formally defined according to the solar elevation angle~\cite{daytime:2:nighttime}, which can be derived from geographical location and time of capture.
 MGCDA adapts semantic segmentation models through this sequence of domains $(\mathcal{S}, \dot{\mathcal{T}}, \mathcal{T})$, which is sorted in ascending order with respect to level of darkness.
 The approach proceeds progressively and adapts the model from one domain in the sequence to the next.
 The knowledge is transferred through the domain sequence via this gradual adaptation process.
 The transfer is performed using two coupled branches: 1) learning from labeled synthetic stylized images and 2) learning from real data without annotations, to jointly leverage the assets of both.
 Stylized images inherit the human annotations of their original counterparts but contain unrealistic artifacts, whereas real images have less reliable pseudo-labels but are characterized by artifact-free textures.
 An overview of MGCDA is presented in Fig.~\ref{fig:mgcda}.

 Let us use $z \in \{1,2,3\}$ as the index in $(\mathcal{S}, \dot{\mathcal{T}}, \mathcal{T})$.
 Once the model for the current domain $z$ is trained, its knowledge can be distilled on unlabeled real data from $z$, and then used, along with a new version of synthetic data from the next domain $z+1$ to adapt the current model to $z+1$.